jupyterlab/frontends-team-compass/rfc/development-cycle.md

 Each increment has a corresponding "latest" branch for the greatest working version.
 For example with two branches `2.x.0`, `1.x.0` the "latest" minor branch is `2.x.0`.
 The latest major branch is always `master`.

-*Note: We could instead have separate branches for each version, but this isn't necessarily if we are going by the **Single Active** assumption above.*
+*Note: We could instead have separate branches for each version, but this isn't necessary if we are going by the **Single Active** assumption above.*

 ### PR SemVer Tags